Ben-Yan-Bin/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I tried SVM and Mutiple-Layer-Perceptron, and found MLP works better.
+(MLP=0.99 acc, and SVM=0.95)

 ### Sliding Window Search